Disaster / Beer / Beverage / 2023-2024

 - The shallow reading is that broad brands should avoid every controversial audience signal.
 The better reading is that broad brands need to know which shared cues keep different buyers inside the same purchase frame.

 - Operators often test whether a campaign is visible.
-Bud Light shows the harder test: who feels invited, who feels mocked, and who feels forced to explain the product in public.
+Bud Light shows the harder test: who reads invited, who reads mocked, and who reads forced to explain the product in public.

 Source-Backed Timeline